Frequently Asked Questions

 What percentage of your income comes from the ELCA and LCMS church bodies?
 How much comes from individual giving?

-Including contributed material aid, individuals and parish groups provided 2/3 of LWR’s total support and revenue in fiscal year 2011, split almost evenly between cash contributions and in-kind.
+During fiscal year 2014, approximately 11% of LWR’s total support and revenue came from the ELCA and LCMS combined (9.7% from ELCA and 1.9% from LCMS).
+Including contributed material aid, individuals and parish groups provided 2/3 of LWR’s total support and revenue in fiscal year 2014 , split almost evenly between cash contributions and in-kind.

 Giving and Donations